-Time to Complete Degree/Revalidation of Courses
+Time to Complete Degree/ Revalidation of Courses

-The work required for a graduate degree (including transfer courses) must be completed within six consecutive calendar years for master's and specialist students and eight consecutive calendar years for doctoral students from the commencement of the first course taken.
-Students may petition the Graduate Council for an extension of time for outdated courses.
+The work required for a graduate degree (including transfer courses) must be completed within six consecutive calendar years for master's and specialist students and eight consecutive calendar vears for doctoral students from the commencement of the first course taken.
+An extension of time may be granted, however outdated coursework must be revalidated.
+Students should contact their department to begin the revalidation process.
 Evidence must show that such courses have been revalidated by examination or some other means as determined by the department.
 Transfer courses must be revalidated by instructors from the credit-granting institution.
 Graduate courses with grades of "C" or lower may not be revalidated.
-With the approval of the departmental graduate committee, courses that are outdated (more than six years old for master's and specialist degrees or more than eight years old for doctoral degrees) will not be included in the calculation of grade point average once an extension of time has been granted.
+Those outdated courses may be excluded from the calculation of grade point average with the approval of the department and the School of Graduate Studies via petition.